-Join George Maestri for an in-depth discussion in this video Using objects as a light source, part of Rendering Using Cycles in Blender.
+Join George Maestri for an in-depth discussion in this video Using objects as a light source, part of Blender: Rendering with Cycles.

 Now the last type of lighting I want to show you is lighting from…objects themselves.…So you can actually turn objects into lights by using the Emission Shader.…Now I have a couple of objects in this scene.…I have a Sphere, and a tube, or a Cylinder.…Let's go ahead and start by rendering the scene.…So I'm going to go ahead and turn on Rendered.…You can see that actually I've got some light in this scene and that's because…I have Ambient Occlusion turned on.…